variant-inc/lazy-terraform/README.md

 Terraform scripts for lazy folks

+## Prerequisites

+1. Install Powershell
+2. Install `powershell-yaml` module by running `Install-Module powershell-yaml`

 ## How to run

 `./terraform.ps1 -Path ./octopus_server_efs/`

-Create a filename called `.terraform.<env>.yaml` which will contain the following vars
+Create a filename called `.terraform.<env>.yaml` in the root dir of the cloned repository which will contain the following vars

 ```yaml
 tfS3Bucket: lazy-tf-state